 Mtre.
 Frédérick J. Doucet

 Mtre.
 Frederick J. Doucet has been acting as an attorney for the Tribunal since June 17th, 2013.
 He was an articled student of the École du Barreau at the Tribunal from September 2012 to March 2013.
 He holds a Bachelor’s of Law degree, a Juris Doctor and a Master’s degree in Common Law and Transnational Law from the Université de Sherbrooke, as well as a Master 2 Research in Human Rights from the Université Lumière Lyon 2.
 Mtre Doucet is currently pursuing his Doctorate of Law at the Université de Montréal, for which he receives a scholarship from the Fonds de recherché du Québec – Société et culture (FRQSC).
 His doctoral thesis is focused on the recognition of professional qualifications of professionals trained abroad, examined through the lens of the right to equality, as guaranteed by the Quebec Charter.
-Mtre Doucet also worked as a lecturer at the Université de Sherbrooke, where he taugh Law Theory as well as the methodology of writing an essay.
+Mtre Doucet also worked as a lecturer at the Université de Sherbrooke, where he taugh Law Theory as well as the methodology of writing an essay, and is well-implicated at the Young Bar of Montreal and the Canadian Bar Association.

 Ms. Mirma Doane Saint-Julien